Yaoundé Nsimalen International Airport

 Yaoundé Nsimalen International Airport (Aéroport international de Yaoundé-Nsimalen) is the second busiest and largest public airport in Cameroon.
-The airport is located 27 km (16 miles) south of the capital, Yaoundé, near Nsimalen in Cameroon's Centre Region.
+The airport is located 27 kilometers (16 miles) south of the capital, Yaoundé, near Nsimalen in Cameroon's Centre Region.

 History

 Starting operations in 1991, Nsimalen was built to supersede the old international airport in Yaoundé, which was getting absorbed by the rapid growth of the city.
 It was also too close to the oil deposits of SCDP ("Société Camerounaise de Dépôts Pétroliers" or Cameroon Oil Storage Company).
 This former international airport of Yaoundé, still known as Yaoundé Airport, now serves as an airbase for the Cameroon Air Force.

 In 2004, Nsimalen airport served 190,487 passengers.
 The airport has 14 direct flights to 11 countries.
 It is also the focus city for the most popular airline in Cameroon, Camair-Co, successor to the defunct Cameroon Airlines.
 The airport's growth of international traffic is 4% per year.
 The government has set a goal of servicing 1.5 million passengers and 50,000 tons of cargo per year.